MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 ## Setting the block name with .lang

-Now that both of the packs are set up and completed, the last thing is to add the name of the block using .lang.
+Now that both of the packs are set up and completed, the last thing is to add the name of the block using a **.lang** file.

-1. In **File Explorer**, Navigate to the folder **HelloWorldRP**.
+1. In **File Explorer**, navigate to the folder **My_RESOURCE_Pack**.
-1. Right-click in the Explorer window and select **New**, then select **Folder**.
-1. Set the name to **texts**.
+1. Inside the **My_RESOURCE_Pack** folder, create a folder and name it **texts**.
 1. Double-click on **texts** to open the folder.
-1. Right-click in the Explorer window and select **New**, then select **Text Document**.
-1. Set the name to **en_US.lang**
+1. Inside the **texts** folder, create a new text document and name it **en_US.lang**.
 1. Double-click on **en_US.lang** to open it in a text editor.

 ### .lang

-.lang is a file type that Minecraft uses to provide in-game text for different languages for concepts within Add-Ons. .lang files are also a convenient way to organize all custom text within an addon in a single location and also use for localizing creator content.
+.lang is a file type that Minecraft uses to provide in-game text for different languages for concepts within Add-Ons. .lang files are used as a convenient way to organize all custom text within an Add-On in a single location and for localizing creator content.

-1. Copy and Paste the following in **en_US.lang**:
+1. Copy and paste the following into **en_US.lang**:
 `tile.helloworld:canvasblock.name=Canvas Block`
-1. Save and close.
+1. Save and close the file.

-In the code above, you are setting the name of the block to be `Canvas Block` while in-game.
+This code sets the name of the block to be `Canvas Block` in the game.

 ### Testing the block

 With the canvas block defined in both the behavior pack and resource pack, you can now test it in-game.

 >[!IMPORTANT]
->You’ll also need to have a Minecraft world where cheats are enabled in order to add the block to your inventory.
+>You will need to have a Minecraft world where cheats are enabled in order to add the block to your inventory.
 >
->You will also need to have both Hello World packs enabled in the world in order to get access to the canvas block.
+>You will also need to have both **My_RESOURCE_Pack** and **My_BEHAVIOR_Pack** enabled in the world so you can get access to the canvas block.

-1. Open up the chat dialogue box (T or Enter on Windows 10 OS).
+1. Open up the chat dialogue box (press T or Enter on Windows 10 OS).
 1. Type the following command: `/give @p helloworld:canvasblock`

 ## What's Next?